 Five Years and Growing: How One Nonprofit Built a Sustainable, Collaborative Mission

-An executive director shares the story of a nonprofit’s first five years.
-A tale of hard work, experience, growing pains, and occasional heartbreak.
+An executive director shares the story of a nonprofit’s first five years, and her process of building sustainable nonprofit collaborations.

 As the executive director of the Maryland Reentry Resource Center (MDRRC), these are some of the lessons that I’ve learned through five years of hard work, experience, and occasional heartbreak.
 Please take from my experience and put it in use at your nonprofit.